 In 2007, the Centre for Disease Control and Prevention released a paper containing a now-infamous chart titled 'Flatten the Curve'.
 It put across three basic ideas to fight a pandemic: delay the outbreak, reduce the number of cases at its peak, and ease the burden on healthcare resources.

 After being rediscovered amid the COVID-19 outbreak, 'Flatten the Curve' has become a popular fighting slogan against the pandemic.
 Without being rooted in real-world data, it has a single clear message for us: reduce daily infections.

 Both curves represent the same number of COVID-19 cases.
 The only striking difference is that one curve is much higher than the other, which means a lot of people get the disease really quickly.
 The second curve is flatter and spread over a longer time, which means people get the disease much slower.

 So why does it matter how fast the virus spreads?

 Imagine you're holding an empty cup and I'm pouring water into it.
 Your task is to catch every drop in your cup.
 Would you prefer if I poured it drop by drop or all at once?
-If I poured the water all at once, you would struggle to catch them all.
+If I poured the water all at once, you would struggle to catch it all.
 It would overflow!
 Your cup can only hold so much water at a time, and I'm being pretty inconsiderate by dumping all the water on you at once.